RoboticsURJC/teachingrobotics/_pages/exercises/ComputerVision/montecarlo_visual_loc.md

 * `HAL.setW()` - to set the angular velocity
 * `HAL.getPose3d().x` - to get the position of the robot (x coordinate)
 * `HAL.getPose3d().y` - to obtain the position of the robot (y coordinate)
-* `HAL.getPose3d().yaw` - to get the orientation of the robot with regarding the map
+* `HAL.getPose3d().yaw` - to get the orientation of the robot
 * `GUI.showImage()` - allows you to view a debug image or with relevant information
 * `GUI.showParticles(particles)` - shows the particles on the map.
-It is necessary to pass a list of particles as an argument.
-Each particle must be a list with [positionx, positiony, angle].
+Accepts a list of particles as an argument.
+Each particle must be a list with [position_x, position_y, angle_in_radians, weight].
+The values must be in gazebo world coordinate system.
+* `GUI.showPosition(x, y, yaw)` - shows the estimated user position in the map view in blue.
+Accepts a list with [position_x, position_y, angle_in_radians].
+The values must be in gazebo world coordinate system.
+The map view will also show the real position of the robot in red, so you can compare how good your algorithm is.

 ## Theory